 Can I drive a trailer or RV through the park?

 The roadways through the park are wide enough for a trailer or RV to navigate.
-However, if you choose you can unhook your trailer in the parking lot before you drive through.
+However, if you choose you can unhook your trailer in the Trailer Parking section of the parking lot before you drive through.

 Can I drive through with pets in the vehicle?